gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 As described in {{I-D.ietf-core-oscore-groupcomm}}, Group OSCORE is used to protect CoAP group communication over IP multicast {{I-D.dijk-core-groupcomm-bis}}.
 This relies on a Group Manager, which is responsible for managing an OSCORE group, where members exchange CoAP messages secured with Group OSCORE.
 The Group Manager can be responsible for multiple groups, coordinates the joining process of new group members, and is entrusted with the distribution and renewal of group keying material.

-This specification builds on the ACE framework for Authentication and Authorization {{I-D.ietf-ace-oauth-authz}} and defines a method to:
+This specification builds on the ACE framework for Authentication and Authorization {{I-D.ietf-ace-oauth-authz}} and defines an application profile of ACE to:

 * Authorize a node to join an OSCORE group, and provide it with the group keying material to communicate with other group members.